Roger Frogley: Career

 Frogley rode for the Crystal Palace Glaziers the majority of his career.
 He made his debut on 14 April 1928 at High Beach motorcycle speedway located inside of Epping Forest; the track was behind The King's Oak public house.
 A special trophy was put forth that year for the first, fourth place riders to win races at more than 39 mph.
 The trophies were won by Roger, his brother Buster, Joe Francis, and Arthur Willimott.

 Roger and Buster Frogley rode modified 1928 Dirt Track Rudge motor bikes.
 In 1929, Roger Frogley rode in forty races, winning eighteen of them.
 Most significantly, he won the "Home" Star Riders' Championship at Wimbledon Stadium on Monday 21 October, making him the first British Star Rider.

-Roger Frogley was the top scoring rider for England, with six points, in the first England versus Australia Test Match at Wimbledon Stadium, Plough Lane, in 1930.
+Frogley was the top scoring rider for England, with six points, in the first England versus Australia Test Match at Wimbledon Stadium, Plough Lane, in 1930.
 He was part of the Crystal Palace team that won the 1931 London Cup.

-He retired in 1932, due to a loss of form. and made an unsuccessful comeback at New Cross Lambs in 1935.
+Frogley retired in 1932, due to a loss of form. and made an unsuccessful comeback at New Cross Lambs in 1935.

-In later life he was a successful businessman and lived in a house on Stapleford Airfield with his wife Sonja and his children William and Tanya.
+In later life, Frogley was a successful businessman and lived in a house on Stapleford Airfield with his wife Sonja and his children William and Tanya.
 He was a keen aviator and sailor.
 He was a friend of Rupert "Bob" Simpson (having been in the RAF together, Roger being an RAF instructor) a pilot with BOAC and fellow boating enthusiast.

-He suffered from a gastric ulcer and died from cancer of the colon in the 1970s.
+Frogley suffered from a gastric ulcer and died from cancer of the colon in the 1970s.